sbu-tech/RoadSafe-AI/README.md

 Expanding features to cover additional variables such as specific location-based patterns.
 Improving model interpretability by visualizing the impact of each feature on risk prediction.

-With the ROADSAFE AI project, we aim to provide reliable predictions to support safer driving environments and reduce accident rates.
+The ROADSAFE AI project aims to deliver accurate predictions to promote safer driving conditions and decrease accident rates.